 Bayside, WI 53217

-This web site was developed by the Collaborative Family Law Council of Wisconsin, Inc. (CFLCW) to help you - Wisconsin couples and families - learn about collaborative law and help you find the appropriate professionals for your situation.
+This web site is for for Wisconsin couples and families to learn about collaborative law and help you find the appropriate professionals for your situation.

 Introduce the Collaborative approach with your spouse or partner.
 This is a voluntary process.
 It is important for both of you to agree that Collaborative is the best process for you to use to get through your divorce.